 How are finger limes propagated

 They can be grown from seed, though seedlings can take up to fifteen years to produce fruit.
 They can be grown from cuttings, and also grafted.
-Grafting should reduce the time taken for a plant to fruit.
+Grafting reduces the time taken for a plant to fruit.

 What pests and diseases do finger limes get